How To Open Your Own Bar: 11 Steps To Starting A Successful Bar Or Sports Pub

 - Buy a franchise

 If you purchase an existing bar, you inherit the existing clientele and may see immediate income.
 However, you could pay a steep premium if the bar is extremely successful at the time of sale.
 You may also rack up high costs if the bar doesn’t mesh with your vision and you have to pay for renovations.

 If you start from scratch, you’ll be able to see your vision through from start to finish.
-However, it may take many months (or even a year or longer) to open your doors, and the costs can really rack up if you have to completely renovate a space or build a new bar from the ground up.
+However, opening your doors may take many months (or even a year or longer).
+Costs can quickly escalate if you have to completely renovate a space or build a new bar from the ground up.

 Finally, you could purchase a franchise.
 This option could shield you from some of the mistakes you’d almost certainly encounter if you attempted to go it alone.
-However, you won’t be able to fully showcase your creativity with a franchise.
+However, you won’t be fully able to showcase your creativity with a franchise.

-Create A Business Plan
+Step 3: Create A Business Plan

 - Executive Summary: Basic information about your business and why it will be a success